-- What has happened.
+- What has happened?

-- How often it has happened.
+- How often does this happen?

-- Who was involved.
+- Who was involved?

-- Who saw what happened.
+- Who saw what happened?

-- Where it happened.
+- Where did it happen?

-- What you have done about it already.
+- What have you done about it already?

 3.5 Being an Upstander:

 The majority of pupils may not be involved in bullying behaviour themselves but are aware it is happening.
 Often they are afraid to do anything or they simply do not know what to do.
 All pupils have been encouraged to be an Upstander.: